heyitsmelody/EDG-Job-Adverts-QB-core-ESX/README.md

 Included preview feature while typing the text for perfection.
 Also this script includes a door bell feature, where you can set locations so the jobs get notified if someone rings the bell,

-everything configurable in the config file.
+alot of preconfigured jobs, every job has theyre own background image. add as many as you want, everything configurable in the config file.